Catherine Long:After The Fire

 Biography

-Long (b.
-1982) studied Dance at De Montfort University, where she obtained an MA in 2010.
-In 2017, she obtained her PhD in Fine Art from the Chelsea School of Arts, and in 2024 completed an MA in Painting at the Royal College of Art.
-Long has been the recipient of numerous artist residencies including in the United Kingdom and Portugal, and she was recently awarded a grant from the Arts Council England.
-In 2025, she exhibited a series of three large-scale paintings at Lucent W1, London in conjunction with Wilder Gallery.
-Long has featured in group exhibitions across Europe and Canada.
-In 2025, she participated in the group shows LBF@TheLake II, held at LBF Contemporary in Muskoka, and Sight Lines at Hurst Contemporary in London.
+Long holds an MA in Dance from De Montfort University (2010) and a PhD in Fine Art from Chelsea College of Arts (2017).
+She completed an MA in Painting at the Royal College of Art in 2024.
+Her work has been supported by residencies in the United Kingdom and Portugal, and she is a recipient of funding from Arts Council England.
+In 2025, Long presented a series of large-scale paintings at Lucent W1, London, in collaboration with Wilder Gallery, and participated in group exhibitions including LBF@TheLake II at LBF Contemporary, Muskoka, and Sight Lines at Hurst Contemporary, London.
 Long lives and works in London.

 Image credit: brave Projects, Sarah Larby